hacks-guide/Guide_Vita/docs/troubleshooting.md

 ## A browser based exploit is not working

-Browser based exploits (such as the WebKit exploit used for HENkaku) can be unstable and crash frequently, but they can sometimes be fixed by doing the following steps:
+Browser based exploits (such as the WebKit exploit used for HENkaku and HENlo) can be unstable and crash frequently, but they can sometimes be fixed by doing the following steps:

 1. Ensure your device has a stable network connection
 1. Launch the browser, then open the browser settings